 Your beekeeping year is about to change

-The honey bee lifestyle is much easier to understand when you look at bees as a part of the natural world, not the man-made one.
-Honey bees respond to cues provided by nature, and once you understand their place in the ecosystem, their life cycle begins to make sense.
+The honey bee lifestyle is much easier to understand when you look at bees as a part of the natural world, not the manmade one.
+Honey bees respond to cues provided by nature, and once you understand their place in the ecosystem, their life cycle will make sense.

 Conversely, if you live in the southern hemisphere, your bees will perceive a lengthening of daylight.
 Your queen will increase egg-laying, and slowly the colony will grow and prepare for the first flush of pollen and nectar.
-Although in the dead of winter it may seem impossible, your colonies are about to get bigger.
-In the south, it’s a good time to check their food supply because the colony will consume more as it grows.
+Although in the dead of winter it may seem implausible, your colonies are about to get bigger.
+In the southern hemisphere, it’s a good time to check the bees’ food supply because the colony will need more as it grows.

 Easing your bees into the next season